India enters global race for giga factories

 A: We are very confident that the demand in India is huge.
 Although right now, the demand for Li-ion batteries is perhaps a little under 5GWh so 50GWh seems like overkill in terms of manufacturing.
 But, as we are seeing different price points being matched for applications, the market is expected to grow very fast.
 We anticipate that by the time this 50 comes online buy 2027 the market demand at the minimum will be 80GWh or it could be possible even more than 100GWh.

 We expect this manufacturing will serve only around 50 percent of the domestic demand the key part that is required right now is: confidence-building measures.
-Business leaders are currently a little skeptical about this proposition as they have seen in areas like coal or others where they made big plans, investments, but the actual demand did not follow so they thinking: will that happen again?
+Business leaders are currently a little skeptical about this proposition as they have seen in areas like coal or others where they made big plans, investments, but the actual demand did not follow so they are wondering: will that happen again?

 This is where people need to realize that previously they invested into technologies towards the end-of-its-life internationally, whereas this is the sunrise sector and these technologies which will dominate the world at least for next 20-30 years if not more.